-Visa requirements - 1/2
+Visa requirements -1/2

 STUDENTS FROM EU COUNTRIES and citizens of Norway, Iceland, Liechtenstein and Switzerland do not require a visa to enter Spain.
-The only documentation you need is your passport; however, if you are staying for longer than 90 days, you will have to provide proof of medical insurance coverage, either the EHIC or private coverage, as well as proof of financial means when applying for the Certificado de registro de residente de la union, which includes your NIE.
+The only documentation you need is your passport; however, if you are staying for longer than 90 days, you will have to provide proof of medical insurance coverage, either the European Health Insurance Card (EHIC) or private coverage, as well as proof of financial means when applying for the Certificado de registro de residente de la union, which includes your NIE.
 If you do not have the EHIC, the documentation for your private insurance plan will need to be issued by the company in Spanish; otherwise, you will need to have it translated by a sworn translator.
 It must provide complete medical coverage including hospitalization, with no co-payments or deductible.

 STUDENTS FROM NON-EU COUNTRIES may or may not need a visa for visits of less than 90 days.
 Consult the lists at: Do I need a visa? and also the Spanish Consulate which covers your jurisdiction.
-Citizens of countries in Annex 1 are required to have a visa to enter the EU regardless of the time you plan to spend here.
+Citizens of countries in Annex 1 need a visa to enter the EU regardless of the length of the stay.
 The 90-day visa is commonly called the Schengen Tourist Visa and if you plan to travel abroad during your stay, you should apply for multiple entries.